What Is the Fjord Trail?

 1. Environmental damage caused by heavy construction

-HHFT is planning for construction of the Fjord Trail to proceed in four stages that would last for roughly a decade.
+HHFT is planning for construction of the Fjord Trail to proceed in four stages:

 Construction impacts the environment, there is no way around it.
 Construction causes both air and water pollution and permanently alters the natural landscape.
 The removal of trees along the Hudson River shoreline will cause habitat loss and fragment ecosystems, pushing already threatened and endangered species (there are nine protected species—including sturgeon, birds, snakes, and lizards—that call this habitat home) further towards extinction.